genepi/umi-pipeline-nf/docs/usage.md

 ### `--balance_strands <ARG>`
 Specify if the number of forward and reverse reads per cluster should be equalized. [default: true]

+### `--use_gpu`
+Specify if GPU acceleration for Medaka should be enabled. [default: false]
+Note: GPU acceleration is only available with the `docker` profile and has been tested with an RTX 4080 SUPER GPU (16 GB).

+### `--gpu_driver`
+Specify the path to the GPU driver.
+The NVIDIA toolkit (https://developer.nvidia.com/cuda-toolkit) and NVIDIA container toolkit (https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html) must be installed for GPU usage.

 ### `--medaka_model <ARG>`
 Specify the medaka model that is used for cluster polishing. [default: "r1041_e82_400bps_hac_g615"]